Table of Contents

 - DNA can be purified from gels by a number of methods such as: Electroelution, electrophoresis onto DEAE Cellulose/Nitrocellulose (NA45) paper, using b-Agarase (from low melting agarose) or using glass beads/ silica etc.

-Purpose of agarose gel electrophoresis
+Aim and Objectives of gel electrophoresis

 Agarose gel electrophoresis principle